-- (i) a first ranking pari passu mortgage/charge over all the Borrower's immoveable and movable properties, both present and future, except the Project Assets.; - (ii) a first ranking pari passu charge on all the Borrower's bank accounts including, but not limited to the Escrow Account/ its Sub-Accounts where all revenues, Disbursements, receivables shall be deposited and in all funds from time to time deposited therein and in all Permitted investments or other securities representing all amounts credited to the Escrow Account. - (iii) a first ranking part passu charge on all movable tangible and intangible assets of the Borrower (other than those specified in paragraphs (ii) above and (iv) below) including but not limited to its goodwill, undertaking and uncalled capital, both present and future, except the Project Assets.; - (iv) a first ranking pari passu charge over / assignment of the right, title, interests, benefits, claims and demands of the Borrower in, to and under any letter of credit, guarantees (except the guarantees issued in favour of NHAI) including contractor guarantees and liquidated damages and performance bond provided by any party to the Project Documents. - (v) The repayment of loan started from 31st March 2012 in 39 quarterly installments and will be paid till 30th June 2021. - (vI) the applicable interest rate for Rupee Term Loan varies from 10.00% to 11.50% p.a. - (vil) Maturity Profile of Secured loan from others (Principal undiscounted) is as under:
+- (i) a first ranking pari passu mortgage/charge over all the Borrower's immoveable and movable properties, both present and future, except the Project Assets.; - (ii) a first ranking pari passu charge on all the Borrower's bank accounts including, but not limited to the Escrow Account/ its Sub-Accounts where all revenues, Disbursements, receivables shall be deposited and in all funds from time to time deposited therein and in all Permitted Investments or other securities representing all amounts credited to the Escrow - (iii) a first ranking pari passu charge on all movable tangible and intangible assets of the Borrower (other than those specified in paragraphs (ii) above and (iv) below) including but not limited to its goodwill, undertaking and uncalled capital, both present and future, except the Project Assets., - (iv) a first ranking pari passu charge over / assignment of the right, title, interests, benefits, claims and demands of the Borrower in, to and under any letter of credit, guarantees (except the guarantees issued in favour of NHAI) including contractor guarantees and liquidated damages and performance bond provided by any party to the Project Documents. - (v) The repayment of loan started from 31st March 2012 in 39 quarterly installments and was to be paid till 30th June 2021. - (vi) the applicable interest rate for Rupee Term Loan varies from 10.00% to 11.50% p.a. - (vii) Maturity Profile of Secured loan from others (Principal undiscounted) is as under:

-Particulars Rupee Loan from
+Particulars ₹ Millions Rupee Loan from

 FY 2018-19 - Due but not paid 677.13

 FY 2019-20 - due but not paid 1,051.20

 FY 2020-21 - due but not paid 1,401.60

-FY 2021-22 - due but not paid 408.80
+FY 2021-22 - due but not paid 408.74

-Total 3,538.73
+Total 3,538.67

-- (viii) Due to the inability of the Company to repay the overdue amount of Rupee Term Loan instalments aggregating to ₹ 3538.73 Million (previous year ₹ 3129.93 Million) upto 31st March,2021, Rupee Term Loan has been classified as a 'Non-Performing Asset'(NPA) by the Consortium Lenders. - (ix) The Consortium Lenders have stopped charging monthly interest amount w.e.f. the date of classifying the account as NPA.
-However, the Company has been regular in paying the monthly interest amount on accrual basis.
-This has resulted in overstatement of borrowing to the extent of Rs 465.71 Million. - (x) The Company is under discussion with the Consortium Lenders and and has proposed a Resolution Plan (RP).
+- (viii) Due to the inability of the Company to repay the overdue amount of Rupee Term Loan instalments aggregating to ₹ 3538.73 Million (previous year ₹ 3538.73 Million) upto 31st March,2023, Rupee Term Loan has been classified as a 'Non-Performing Asset'(NPA) by the Consortium Lenders. - (ix) The Consortium Lenders have stopped charging monthly interest amount w.e.f. the date of classifying the account as NPA.
+However, the Company has been regular in paying the monthly interest amount on accrual basis. - (x) The Company is under discussion with the Consortium Lenders and has proposed a Resolution Plan (RP).
 The Lead Lender and the consortium has appointed Techno Economic Viability consultant for presenting RP to the consortium.
-Further GFTR has filed arbitration claims and the arbitration is on concluding stage.
-There after the award is expected is confident of favourable outcome, which will further improve the financial position of GFTR.
-In view of the above, in spite of the Loan account being classified as NPA by the lenders and the ongoing RP, the management of the company continues to prepare the financial statements as a 'Going Concern'. - (xl) As per the clause no. 3.6 (iv) of Common Loan Agreement (CLA) dated 26th August'2009, in case of default in payment of principal and interest, the Company shall pay liquidity damages on the default amount @ 2% per annuam over and above the applicable interest rate for the period of default.
-However, the Company, in the ongoing RP has proposed a complete waiver of the same
+Further The Copmay has received a favorable arbitration claims award of Rs.
+149.56 crors (prinicipal amount) plus interest SBI PLR + 2% till the payment of the same.
+Interest amount calculated upto date of award i.e. 17.10,2022 is amounting of Rs.
+227.12 crors.
+Total amount including interest is amounting to Rs.
+375.70 crores, which will further improve the financial position of the Company.
+Further, the Comapny has filed the application under Section - 33 on 19.11.2022 for correction of computation, clerical error and for additional award of Rs.
+16.83 crs in relation to revision of toll fee rates to be effected from 19.08.2017 and 19.08.2020 along with interest at the rate of SBI PLR + 2%.